melezhik/swat/intro.md

 ```

 Adding line with \`swat_module=1' we ask swat to treat route POST /login as _swat module_.
-In other words now we could call this route before another one:
+This means that now we could call this route before another one:

 ```